ansible-collections/ibm_zos_ims/docs/source/index.rst

 easy-to-use platform.

-**The IBM z/OS IMS collection**, as part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**, is available on Galaxy as community supported.
+**The IBM z/OS IMS collection**, as part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**, is available on both Galaxy as a community supported offering and on Automation Hub with enterprise support.

 Features
 ========